Shlomo Haliva: Coastal Highway murders

 From the late 1960s to the mid-1980s, the bodies of at least ten young women were found along the Coastal Highway.
 Among them was that of soldier Rachel Heller, age 19, in 1974, whose body was found in the sand near the Sdot Yam kibbutz, and the body of British tourist Jacqueline Smith, age 24, whose body was found on May 26, 1972.
 At the time of these murders, Haliva worked as a milkman in prison, and he was periodically allowed prison leave.
 His files were destroyed, making it difficult to verify if he had been on leave from prison at the time of these murders, although there was some evidence, and it was even mentioned during one of the investigations that he had murdered the two women.
 Because there was no conclusive evidence, Haliva was never convicted, and another man, Amos Baranes, was even wrongfully convicted of Heller's murder.
 Baranes was imprisoned for eight and a half years before being released on a presidential pardon after a policeman concluded that he was innocent and the judge who had originally found him guilty reviewed the evidence and agreed.
 His conviction was overturned in 2002.

 The murders were reminiscent in nature and cruelty to the murder of Orly Dubi, the only killing he has been convicted of, done while Shlomo was on prison leave.
 All victims had been strangled with clothing, their bodies were moved, a foreign object was inserted into the genitalia, they were stabbed with a sharp object and, in the murders of Heller and Smith, were mutilated with a peeler.
 A serial killer was suspected to be behind all the killings, but since the Israel Prison Service (IPS) could not give the exact dates of Haliva's prison leaves, it could not be determined if he was the culprit in the other murders.

 In the second season of Shadow of Truth, airing on Hot, it was alleged that Haliva was the elusive "Coastal Highway Killer."
 The creators of the show complained that he threatened to harm them after they decided to visit him in prison.
 Following the second season of Shadow of Truth, the investigation files were reopened, but quickly led to dead ends, as they were not in-depth and lacked conclusive evidence.

 Aftermath and release

 Haliva never confessed or apologized for his actions, denying that he committed Dubi's killing, despite the fact that he revealed details only the killer would know.
 Also, prison informers have claimed he has bragged about numerous rapes and several murders.

-Shlomo Haliva served a life sentence and was released on April 19, 2024.
+After 47 years of imprisonment, Shlomo Haliva was released on April 19, 2024.